Adrián de la Garza: 2015

-Following this consolidation of support, de la Garza resigned from his post as Attorney General on 24 January to officially register as a precandidate for the municipal presidency of Monterrey.
-His candidacy was approved by the State Electoral Commission on 5 March, representing the Alianza por tu Seguridad coalition, which consisted of the PRI, the Ecologist Green Party of Mexico (PVEM), the New Alliance Party (PANAL), and the local Democratic Party.
+Candidate registration within the PRI opened on 15 January 2015.
+Senator Marcela Guerra, another aspirant, withdrew her precandidacy in his favor.
+De la Garza resigned as attorney general on 24 January and registered as a precandidate the following day.
+The State Electoral Commission approved his candidacy on 5 March for the Alianza por tu Seguridad coalition of the PRI, the Ecologist Green Party of Mexico, the New Alliance Party and the local Democratic Party.

-In the general election held on 7 June 2015, de la Garza secured a victory with 34.4% of the vote.
-His main opponent, Iván Garza Téllez of the National Action Party (PAN), finished second with approximately 26.5% of the vote.
-De la Garza's victory returned the PRI to power in Monterrey after nine years of PAN governance.
+In the election of 7 June 2015 he won 34.4 percent of the vote, against 26.5 percent for Iván Garza Téllez of the National Action Party (PAN).
+The result returned the PRI to the Monterrey mayoralty after nine years of PAN administrations.